 - Devil in Plain Sight:

 - What goes around comes back around, as Kenny Omega's divisive leadership of the Bullet Club has led to both Tama Tonga questioning his loyalty to the Club and Cody Rhodes making a play for his spot as the leader.
-But while Cody is the obvious Starscream, with his and Kenny's feud over the top spot with the ROH/Being the Elite unit caught in the middle taking center stage, Tama Tonga has been maintaining the core of Bullet Club, both in heel mentality and in unison, assembling an increasingly powerful force with the "Bullet Club OG" unit in New Japan.
-What cemented Tama as this trope was the pull-apart brawl between Cody and Kenny on BTE episode 93, in which the Tongans and the BTE members both intervened to keep Kenny and Cody apart from each other…except for Tama Tonga, who stayed seated looking at them seated with an unfazed gangster expression on his face as though it wasn't even worth getting involved.
+But while Cody is the obvious Starscream, with his and Kenny's feud over the top spot with the ROH/Elite unit caught in the middle taking center stage, Tama Tonga has been maintaining the core of Bullet Club, both in heel mentality and in unison, assembling an increasingly powerful force with the "Bullet Club OG" unit in New Japan.
+What cemented Tama as this trope was the pull-apart brawl between Cody and Kenny on BTE episode 93, in which the Tongans and the BTE members both intervened to keep Kenny and Cody apart from each other except for Tama Tonga, who stayed seated looking at them seated with an unfazed gangster expression on his face as though it wasn't even worth getting involved.
 Wrestling Dontaku 2018, Bullet Club's five-year anniversary, saw him lead the way when the OG unit pressed the BTE crew into linking up the wolf hands after Kenny chased Cody off the scene, as well as ultimately revealed that, despite Cody attempting to steal credit for the "return of Bone Soldier" and Kenny believing him on Twitter, it was Tama Tonga who Taiji Ishimori reached out to in order to get into NJPW as the new Bone Soldier.
+Then came the G1 Special in San Francisco.
+Tama and his family finally made their move to strike out The Elite from Bullet Club, sparking the true civil war and eventually winning it.

 - Dissonant Serenity: Tama Tonga's infamous "zero fucks given" moment, sitting down completely nonplussed during Kenny Omega and Cody Rhodes' pull-apart incident in front of the majority of the Bullet Club, including both OG and BTE members, on BTE episode 93, was the point where the possibility of Tonga rising from the chaos of Kenny and Cody's house-dividing ambitions to become the true leader of Bullet Club went from a fringe chance advocated by BC old-heads to being seen as a very real potential scenario.